All Episodes

 This is investing.

-No state that we both love.
+And this is building the state that we both love.

-We need you to stand with us.
+We need to see it.

-I actually I am heading out.
+I actually am heading out.

-But right now is a real moment that our people need in order for us to be able to talk about what's really happening.
+Right now is a real moment that our people need in order for us to be able to talk about what's really happening.

-We need a build back better plan right now.
+We need a Build Back Better plan right now.

-Me house the solutions that we need.
+We have the solutions that we need.

 All right, to our phones we go.

-800 941 Sean, you want to be a part of the program.
+800-941-Sean, you want to be a part of the program?

-Uh Patty is in Illinois.
+Patty is in Illinois.

 Patty, you're on the Sean Hannity show.